ironsource-mobile/levelplay-ios-adapters/README.md

-# ironSource LevelPlay iOS adapters
+# Unity LevelPlay iOS Adapters
-Turn your app into a business with ironSource.
+Turn your app into a business with [LevelPlay](https://www.is.com/).
 Maximize your ad revenue, grow your user base, and optimize your monetization strategy—all from one powerful platform.

-## Getting started
+## Getting Started
-Use this documentation to integrate ironSource LevelPlay mediated networks: https://developers.is.com/ironsource-mobile/ios/mediation-networks-ios/
+Use this documentation to integrate Unity LevelPlay mediated networks: https://developers.is.com/ironsource-mobile/ios/mediation-networks-ios/

 ## Adapters
-Find here open source adapters for mediating using ironSource LevelPlay SDK.
+Find here open source adapters for mediating using Unity LevelPlay SDK.
 You can find the prebuilt version of these adapters here: https://github.com/ironsource-mobile/ios-adapters

-## Build your project
+## Build Your Project
 Follow these steps to build your iOS project with LevelPlay adapters:

 1. Download or clone the source onto your local machine